flathub/org.chromium.Chromium/README.md

 actual policy file directly, as otherwise flatpak would not be able to resolve the symlink when bind mounting the extension point.

-### Live shell

-`build_devel_flatpak.py` can be used to access a live shell inside the build environment for performing a local from-source build for development purposes.
+### Building and updating

+[CroFT](https://github.com/refi64/croft) is used to manage the patches in this repository and work with a build environment.

 ### Build arguments to pass to gn

 ```
-# Not supported
-use_udev = false
 # Not required but makes builds faster.
 use_lld = true
 # NaCL hasn't been tested and is being removed from Linux builds.